jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/scheduler/README.md

 [JVM Thread Scheduling](http://lass.cs.umass.edu/~shenoy/courses/fall01/labs/talab2.html)

 ```
-- The JVM schedules using a pre-emptive MT, priority based scheduling algorithm.
+- The JVM schedules using a Pre-emptive MT(MultiThreading), priority based scheduling algorithm.

-   JVM would simply use the underlying threading mechanism provided by the OS, which would imply POSIX Threads (pthreads) on UNIX (Mac OS X, Linux, etc.)
+   JVM would simply use the underlying threading mechanism provided by the OS, which would imply
-   and would imply WIN32 threads on Windows.
+   POSIX Threads (pthreads) on UNIX (Mac OS X, Linux, etc.) and would imply WIN32 threads on Windows.
    Typically, those systems use a round-robin strategy by default.

-- All Java threads have a priority and the thread with he highest priority is scheduled to run by the JVM.
+- All Java threads have a priority(1 to 10) and the thread with he highest priority is scheduled to
+  run by the JVM.
   -- In case two threads have the same priority a FIFO ordering is followed.
 ```